ducroq/EuclidSeqNano/README.md

 The general loop is used to check all the knobs and change the rhythm objects' parameters accordingly.
 If one of the rhythm parameters is changed, also a JSON document is generated and serialized for further saving/displaying settings on a host computer.

-The circuit can be wired in different ways
+The circuit can for example be wired like this
 ![Schematic](https://github.com/ducroq/EuclidSeqNano/blob/master/circuit/Schematic_EuclidSeqNano_2020-09-19_19-43-43.png)